5 areas to avoid in Berlin if you want to live there

 Here’re some tips to keep you safe in Berlin:

-• If you're living by yourself, it might be best to live in a neighbourhood that has plenty of street lights and is not too far from the metro station.
-This way you can get home safely and quickly.
-You can use Google maps satellite view to scan the neighbourhood before you move.
+• If you're living by yourself, it might be best to live in a neighbourhood with plenty of street lights and not too far from the metro station.
+This way, you can get home safely and quickly.

 • Don’t forget about your safety as a tenant; get familiar with German tenant laws before signing the contract.